Table of Contents

 Shades of Green – Military Resort at Walt Disney World

-Shades of Green is one of four Armed Forces Recreation Centers around the world run by the Army.
+Shades of Green is one of four Armed Forces Recreation Centers worldwide run by the Army.
 AFRCs are resorts that were built for the military and are exclusively for use by military members, retirees, DoD civilians, and other authorized guests.

-The Armed Forces Recreation Centers offer a wide variety of amenities that vary by location.
+The Armed Forces Recreation Centers offer various amenities that vary by location.
 My family and I previously stayed at the Hale Koa, which was an amazing vacation.
 You can read our Hale Koa review and podcast here.

-Hopefully I’ll have the opportunity to travel to the other locations in the future!
+Hopefully, I’ll have the opportunity to travel to other locations in the future!

 This Shades of Green review will cover eligibility requirements and pricing, then I’ll talk about our experiences, what to do while you’re there, and some tips to help you maximize your Disney World vacation.